elton-ogoshi/pthm/README.md

 # Periodic Table Heatmap

-This repo provides a script that uses `plotnine` to plot a heatmap of the periodic table.
+This repo provides a Python class that uses `plotnine` to plot a heatmap of the periodic table.

 The values can represent any continuous element property (e.g. atomic radius, electronegativity)